 The Church of Our Lady was built by the Normans, and is more than 1,000 years old.

-Go through the gate and turn left on to the footpath.
-After a short distance on the opposite side of Dene was the site of the Hartley Engine House, birthplace in 1756 of William Carr, the 'Hartley Samson'.
+Go through the gate and turn left on to the bridleway.
+After a short distance on the opposite side of the dene was the site of the Hartley Engine House, birthplace in 1756 of Willie Carr, the 'Hartley Samson'.
 Walk past Hartley West Farm on your left.
-At the fork in the path take the left-hand path passing the ruined fragment of Hartley Mill and continue down hill to a lower path and turn left.
-At the next fork either go left then through a gate and turn right down the farm road, or go right through the squeeze stile across a grassy area then over a stile and turn right onto the same farm road.
+Stay on the main path.
+In the vegetation to the left is a fragment of wall, part of Hartley Mill.
+When you reach the lower path bear left and ignore the first path to the right.
+At the fork in the path, either go left then through the gate and turn right down the farm road, or go right down the steps, through the squeeze style to walk beside the burn and across a grassy area to the stile on the same farm road.
 Cross the stone bridge and follow the tarmac road to reach Hartley Lane.
 Turn left and follow the road passing, on your right, the remains of the bridge abutments of the 1914 railway line (never used) from Monkseaton to Seaton Sluice, to reach the roundabout on the main road.

 This area was once known as 'The Pans' due to salt-making carried out there from at least 1236.
-Hartley Pans was an early name for Seaton Sluice, the port being a natural inlet until 1660 when Sir Ralph Delaval built a stone pier and added a Battery of three cannon to protect the entrance.
-Now Rocky Island is uninhabited except for two former coastguard cottages and the 1880 Volunteer Life-saving Watch House, now a museum.
-In 1901, 63 people lived here but by 1962 all had left, all having to move out due to the failure of their homes meeting the requirements of the 1957 Housing Act.
-The Waterford Arms, named after Susan, granddaughter of Lord Delaval and wife of the Marquis of Waterford.
+Hartley Pans was an early name for Seaton Sluice, the port being a natural inlet until 1660 when Sir Ralph Delaval built a stone pier and added a battery of three cannons to protect the entrance.
+Now Rocky Island is uninhabited except for two former coastguard cottages and the 1880 Volunteer Life-Saving Watch House, now a museum.
+The Waterford Arms is named after Susan, granddaughter of Lord Delaval and wife of the Marquis of Waterford.
 Next door is the Octagon built in 18th century as His Majesty’s Revenue Office; it was later the Copperas House, a Public Reading Room and a house.
 Sandy Island is a huge hill formed from the ballast unloaded from the ships over the centuries.
 During the Napoleonic Wars a blockhouse was built to protect the harbour mouth.
 It is difficult to imagine that in the 16th, 17th, 18th and 19th centuries Seaton Sluice was a major exporter of coal, salt and glass bottles.
 In 1777, the following were exported: 80,000 tons of coal, 300 tons of salt and 1.75 million glass bottles.